ropensci-archive/roweb2/content/technotes/2020-02-14-opentripplanner.md

 OTP supports loads more features such as batch routing, isochrones, and geocoding, so we recommend working through the full set of [vignettes](https://docs.ropensci.org/opentripplanner/) before trying to set up your own route planner.

-The package has recently passed [peer review](https://github.com/ropensci/software-review/issues/295), so a big thank you to ROpenSci and our reviewers for all their help.
+The package has recently passed [peer review](https://github.com/ropensci/software-review/issues/295), so a big thank you to rOpenSci and our reviewers for all their help.
 We are also keen to hear from users about new features that would be useful; please post your ideas to the [issues](https://github.com/ropensci/opentripplanner/issues) page.

 ## References